 This car's key differentiating point is the way it glides over bumps.
 That ability comes courtesy of its Progressive Hydraulic Cushion suspension system.
 This two-stage set-up features a couple of hydraulic stops on each side of the car, one for compression, the other for rebound.
 For major uneven ground impacts, the hydraulic stops work with the springs and shock absorbers to avoid jerky movements and unpleasant bouncing.
 Thicker softer seat padding also embellishes the impression of comfort.
 And double-laminated front windows and engine bay soundproofing play their part in reducing cabin noise

 Engine-wise, C5 Aircross are offered four engines, a couple of petrols and a couple of diesels.
-The petrols are Citroen's PureTech 130 and 180 units, the latter offered only as an 8-speed automatic.
+The petrols are Citroen's PureTech 130 and 180 units, the former offered with an 8-speed automatic option that's mandatory for the '180' petrol model.
+You can also ask your dealer about a petrol/electric Hybrid version, which combines the PureTech 180 engine and EAT8 auto gearbox with an 80kW electric motor, delivering 225hp of accumulated power and instantly available torque of 320Nm, plus an electrified WLTP-rated driving range of up to 31 miles.
 The diesels are of the usual BlueHDi variety, with the 130hp version offered with manual or EAT8 auto form and the 180hp variant only as an EAT8 auto.
 There's no 4WD system offered, but buyers do get 'Grip Control with Hill Descent Assist', for extra front-driven traction in slippery conditions.
 There's also Hill Start Assist, to help you starting off up steep slopes.
 And Trailer Stability Control, to reduce trailer sway if you're towing.
 That's about as much as most likely buyers will ever need.

 Citroen's Head of Styling Alexandre Malval describes this as an 'assertive design'.
 It certainly makes more of a visual statement than the last mid-sized SUV that Citroen sold, the Mitsubishi Outlander-derived C-Crosser model.
 The C5 Aircross is far more of an in-house effort, sharing the same EMP2 platform as the PSA Group's other mid-sized SUVs, the Peugeot 3008 and the DS 7 Crossback.
 It's 4.5m long and 1.84m wide with a 2.73m wheelbase, so is a touch bigger than cheaper cars in this class like Nissan's Qasqai and SEAT's Ateca.
 The brand's signature 'Air Bumps' make an appearance just above the lower side sills, but they're toned down here, just as they are in the latest C4 Cactus.